derfman9303/flixter/README.md

 1. **Clone repo:**

-        git@github.com:derfman9303/nomster.git
+        git@github.com:derfman9303/flixter.git

-2. **On the command line, navigate to the Nomster directory**
+2. **On the command line, navigate to the Flixter directory**

-        cd nomster
+        cd flixter

 3. **Create the database**